BrooklinJazz/lvn_workshop/README.md

 You may access the slides for this workshop at https://docs.google.com/presentation/d/1Tub42qB_JbZ-1yT6g44zM4i3Xq1o9YYKRJaYWF57hxU/edit?usp=sharing

+The instructor will explain the required concepts before separating the participants into groups to complete each exercise.

 ## Further Resources

 For more on LiveView Native, consider the following resources: